Project description

 What is special about the project?

-This research addresses key questions concerning the environmental and internal conditions in which certain micro-organisms form intracellular mineral inclusions and concentrate polluting elements.
+This research project addressed key questions concerning the environmental and internal conditions in which certain microorganisms form intracellular mineral inclusions and concentrate polluting elements.
 Micropearls are a totally new feature in biology.
-Although some are produced by well-studied organisms (e.g. Tetraselmis cordiformis), they had been overlooked until end 2016.
-The mineralogy of micropearls is innovative in itself, as they show internal nanoscale concentric zonations which have never been observed in amorphous minerals before.
-Finally, the biological process leading to the biomineralization of micropearls has no known equivalent.
-To address this totally new topic, our interdisciplinary approach is a cross-over between geology, chemistry, biology and environmental sciences.
-Moreover, the possible bioremediation applications could be of great societal benefit.
+Although some are produced by well-studied organisms (e.g. Tetraselmis cordiformis), they had been overlooked until recently.
+The mineralogy of micropearls is innovative in itself, as they show internal nanoscale concentric zonations of certain elements such as Sr and Ba which have never been observed in amorphous minerals before.
+Furthermore, the biological process leading to the biomineralization of micropearls has no known equivalent.
+To address this totally new topic, we used an interdisciplinary approach that is a cross-over between geology, chemistry, biology and environmental sciences.
+We explored the biological processes underlying micropearl formation in order to pave the way of possible bioremediation applications that could be of great societal benefit in particular concerning radioactive Sr.

 Status/Results

-In collaboration with the laboratory of Nuclear physics and chemistry of the Haute École du Paysage, D'ingénierie et D'architecture de Genève, we have demonstrated that T. chui presents high 90Sr uptake capacities, confirming its suitability for bioremediation applications to treat environments contaminated with this radionuclide.
+In collaboration with the Laboratory of Nuclear Physics and Chemistry of the Haute École du Paysage, D'ingénierie et D'architecture de Genève, we have demonstrated that Tetraselmis chui presents high 90Sr uptake capacities, confirming its suitability for bioremediation applications to treat environments contaminated with this radionuclide.
 We performed several experiments with T. chui cultures containing the radioactive isotope 90Sr and we measured its uptake rate by T. chui cells.
 We developed an adapted technique to measure this radionuclide in the growth medium of the cultures using liquid scintillation counting.
 We have successfully sequenced the complete genome of T. chui and made its respective annotation.
 This achievement is of great relevance as it has never been done before and will allow the identification of genes related to micropearl formation.
-For that purpose, we are currently performing an RNA differential expression study of T. chui cultures grown under different culture conditions.
+For that purpose, we have performed a RNA differential expression study of T. chui cultures grown under different culture conditions.
 The results obtained so far are promising and will be published shortly.

 Publications